ztuowen/llguidance/docs/optimizations.md

-# What makes llg go fast?
+# What makes LLGuidance go fast?

 The main operation when computing a token mask is walking the [tokenizer trie](./toktrie.md).
 The trie is laid flat in memory, and just walking it is highly optimized,